eonx-com/easy-monorepo/packages/EasyErrorHandler/docs/usage.md

 ## Using explicitly

 You can also use the package to explicitly report an exception at any point in your application.
-Since `\EonX\EasyErrorHandler\Interfaces\ErrorHandlerInterface` is registered as a service in your framework, you can use dependency injection to use it within your application.
+Since `\EonX\EasyErrorHandler\Common\ErrorHandler\ErrorHandlerInterface` is registered as a service in your framework, you can use dependency injection to use it within your application.
 For example:

 ```php